 Florian has been an active member of the board since 2016, serving as an Area Consultant for Austria.
 During this time, Florian has actively promoted EuroCHRIE and its activities in the hospitality and tourism community in Austria and provided support for other members of the board.
 In particular, his focus was on continuous improvement of the services offered to members and thus ensuring sustained development.
 Due to its geographical location in Central Europe, a strong network in Austria can function as a bridge towards the East, which is one of the key motives for his engagement in EuroCHRIE.

-Florian is currently appointed as the Dean of the Undergraduate School at Modul University Vienna and Director of Non-Degree Programs.
+Florian is currently appointed as Head of Master Program Leadership in Tourism at FHWien der WKW.
 He teaches a wide range of subjects in hospitality management, including hotel asset management, revenue management and hotel development.
 His interests cover relational aspects of creativity, innovation and organizational design – with a particular application to the hospitality and tourism industry.
 Before joining academia, Florian gained operational experiences in the hospitality and event management industry in Germany and Australia.

 With great enthusiasm, I stand for election for the position of Treasurer of EuroCHRIE and a member of the ICHRIE Finance Committee.
 Over the past three years, I have dedicated time and effort to the development of EuroCHRIE as an area consultant for Austria.
 During this time, I came to realize that there is no alternative association to EuroCHRIE of such quality that provides a professional platform for hospitality educators.
 The development of EuroCHRIE is an ongoing process and I am prepared to continue taking an active part in this.